tdunham19/OrbiSeq/README.md

 ### Reference:

 This pipeline can utilize any reference genome from *Orbiviruses* with 10 segments.
-To include a reference the user must specify where the file is located using the parameter --reference.
+The user must specify which reference file to use by using the parameter --reference.
 - Premade Reference Sequences
 	- There are premade reference files for Bluetongue virus (BTV) and Epizootic hemorrhagic disease virus (EHDV).
 More information on the creation of these references can be found in [cite publication].
-		- The reference files for BTV and EHDV can be found in ./reference/BTV and ./reference/EHDV respectively.
+		- The reference files for BTV and EHDV can be found in ./reference/BTV/BTV_premade_refseq.fasta and ./reference/EHDV/EHDV_premade_refseq.fasta respectively.
 - User Included Reference Sequences
 	- The user is also able to upload their own custom reference file.
 	- When uploading custom reference sequences the user must ensure that the file is formatted correctly.
 It should be formatted as: segment#_sample_id (ex. s1_Genbank_Acession).
 Additionally there should be NO BLANK LINES throughout the document.

 ## Output files

-- The pipeline outputs a consensus sequence, alignment, and variant calling files.
+- The pipeline outputs the best reference, alignments, and consensus sequence files.
 The files are located in the following results directories:

 - Illumina
 	- Quality Assessment:
-			- FastQC: {sample.id}_fastqc.html
+		- FastQC - {sample.id}_fastqc.html in ./results/fastqc
-			- MultiQC: *_multiqc_report.html in ./results/multiqc
+		- MultiQC - *_multiqc_report.html in ./results/multiqc
+	- Best10 Reference:
+		- {sample.id}_best10_reference.fa in ./results/identify
 	- Consensus sequences:
 		- ivar - {sample_id}.ivar_consensus.fasta in ./results/concatenate
 		- ViralConsensus - {sample_id}._new_draft_seq.fa in ./results/final
+	- Alignments:
+		- to best10 reference: bowtie2 - {sample_id}.new_draft_seq.sam or .bam in ./results/bowtie2
-		- Final alignment: minimap2 - {sample_id}_new_draft_seq.sam file in ./results/bowtie2
+		- to final consensus sequence: bowtie2 - {sample_id}.best10_refseq.sam or .bam in ./results/bowtie2

 - Nanopore
+	- Quality Assessment:
-		- Quality Assessment: PycoQC - summary.html in ./results/pycoqc
+		- PycoQC - summary.html in ./results/pycoqc
+	- Best10 Reference:
+		- {sample.id}_best10_reference.fa in ./results/identify
+	- Consensus sequence:
-		- Consensus sequence: ViralConsensus - {sample_id}.new_draft_seqs.fa in ./results/final
+		- ViralConsensus - {sample_id}.new_draft_seqs.fa in ./results/final
+	- Alignments:
+		- to best10 reference: minimap2 - {sample_id}.new_draft_seq.sam or .bam in ./results/minimap2
-		- Final alignment: minimap2 - {sample_id}_new_draft_seq.sam file in ./results/minimap2
+		- to final consensus sequence: minimap2 - {sample_id}.best10_refseq.sam or .bam in ./results/minimap2

 ## Workflow Steps

 ### Illumina workflow